joshgerdes/jekyll-uno/_drafts/azure-budget-filters-a-key-tool-for-effective-cloud-cost-management.md

 The most effective Azure Budgets - are the ones that you use!

-> Budgets in Cost Management help you plan for and drive organizational accountability.
-They help you proactively inform others about their spending to manage costs and monitor how spending progresses over time.
+> In the realm of Cost Management, budgets play a pivotal role in facilitating the planning and implementation of organizational accountability.
+These tools enable proactive communication regarding expenses and support the management of costs by closely monitoring spending trends over extended periods.
 >
-> You can configure alerts based on your actual cost or forecasted cost to ensure that your spending is within your organizational spending limit.
-Only notifications are triggered when the budget thresholds you've created are exceeded.
-None of your resources is affected, and your consumption isn't stopped.
-You can use budgets to compare and track spending as you analyze costs.
+> One can set up alerts based on current or projected expenditures to maintain adherence to the established organizational spending limit.
+Upon surpassing the budget thresholds, notifications are promptly triggered.
+Such occurrences neither impact any of the available resources nor interrupt any consumption processes.
+By leveraging budgets, it becomes possible to perform detailed cost analysis and track expenses effectively.

+s